 How to apply

 Considering the limited spaces available in the programme each year, entry into the programme is competitive.
-You will need to complete the application form on the Gateway Antarctica website and submit it to Gateway Antarctica (email@example.com) by 1 August.
+You will need to complete the application form on the Gateway Antarctica website and submit it to Gateway Antarctica (firstname.lastname@example.org) by 1 August.
 You will also need to provide certified copies of your academic transcripts with your application.
-Two letters of reference have to be sent directly to Gateway Antartica from your referees (see the Gateway Antarctica website for the reference form).
+Two letters of reference have to be sent directly to Gateway Antarctica from your referees (see the Gateway Antarctica website for the reference form).

 A decision on whether your application has been successful will be made in early September.